Primitive Type fn

 • i32 is ABI-compatible with NonZero<i32>, and similar for all other integer types.

-• If T is guaranteed to be subject to the null pointer optimization, then T and Option<T> are ABI-compatible.
+• If T is guaranteed to be subject to the null pointer optimization, and E is an enum satisfying the following requirements, then T and E are ABI-compatible.
+Such an enum E is called “option-like”.

 Furthermore, ABI compatibility satisfies the following general properties: